-On this show we take a visit to the Appalachian mountain areas of the United States with fiddler Leona Tokutake.
+- On this show, Anthony takes listeners to the Appalachian mountain areas of the United States with fiddler Leona Tokutake.
 Leona is a classically trained violinist from Tokyo who moved to America to pursue her dream of playing bluegrass music, a sub-genre of American country music.
 Bluegrass was inspired by the music of Appalachia with its mixed roots from Scottish, Irish and English traditional music.
 It was also influenced by the music of African-Americans by incorporating in it some Jazz elements.